 Submit your work

 Please send your work in the best form: clean paper, good printout, nothing folded more times than it needs to be.
 And, please, don’t try to adapt a package and apply it to all agents.
 You are not throwing shit against the wall and watching what sticks.
-This is your chance to find an agent.
+That is your chance to find an agent.
 Treat each one as a separate relationship and follow their rules.

 Avoid these pitfalls (you can read more about these in articles that talk about how to write a query letter):

-- Don’t use fancy mailing, like FedEx or DHL.
-Use regular mail.
+- Use regular mail.
+Don’t use fancy mailing, like FedEx or DHL.
 If you want to track the receipt, make sure that you do not require a signature at delivery.

 - Do not put anything other than your work in the envelope.